 Rugged build

 I am very satisfied with the quality and durability of this product.
-The steel and corrosion-resistant aluminum coils make it a high-quality product that is sure to last.
+The steel and corrosion-resistant aluminum coils make it a high-quality product that will last.

 That alone should do justice to its quality and level of durability.
 If this product stopped working in a short period of time, it wouldn’t be due to physical material defects.